ZhuoyanTao/SetUpChatGPTAPI/README.md

   At this point, you have the system Python 2.7 available, potentially the Homebrew version of Python 2 installed, and the Homebrew version of Python 3 as well.
 Running python will launch the Homebrew-installed Python 3 interpreter.
 If the Homebrew version of Python 2 is installed then pip2 will point to Python 2.
 If the Homebrew version of Python 3 is installed then pip will point to Python 3.
 The rest of the guide will assume that python references Python 3【26†source】.

   Virtual Environments
-  The next step is to install Pipenv, so you can install dependencies and manage virtual environments.
+  The next step is to install Anaconda, so you can install dependencies and manage virtual environments.
 A Virtual Environment is a tool to keep the dependencies required by different projects in separate places, by creating virtual Python environments for them.
-It solves the “Project X depends on version 1.x but, Project Y needs 4.x” dilemma, and keeps your global site-packages directory clean and manageable【27†source】.
+It solves the “Project X depends on version 1.x but, Project Y needs 4.x” dilemma, and keeps your global site-packages directory clean and manageable.

   Follow the instructions on [Anaconda's official documentation](https://docs.anaconda.com/anaconda/install/mac-os/#macos-graphical-install) to install Anaconda on your macOS machine.
 After downloading the installer, open a terminal window and run the following: